Applied Behavior Analysis (ABA)

 3 Credits

-This course will familiarize students with behavior analysis fundamental philosophical assumptions, and the basic concepts and principles of operant and respondent conditioning.
-The course will review some of the basic laboratory research that has illuminated the principles of behavior.
-The material covered in this course will contribute to preparing students working in the field of behavior analysis and related fields for board certification in Applied Behavior Analysis.
+This course familiarizes students with the fundamental concepts and principles and philosophical assumptions of behavior analysis as well as the basic concepts of operant and respondent conditioning.
+Students review some of the basic laboratory research that has illuminated the principles of behavior.
+The material covered contributes to prepare students to work in the field of behavior analysis and related fields for board certification in Applied Behavior Analysis.
+Course content supports the social work value of social justice to provide professional services to persons with disabilities.

 ABA 5747 - Behavioral Assessment